MAAC: Novel Alert Correlation Method To Detect Multi-step Attack

-For alert reduction, we use the compression rate (Equation \eqref{compressionrate}) to evaluate the effect of the algorithm.
-To measure the detection ability and correctness of the path, we used two measurement indicators in \cite{ning2002constructing}: ${detect\;rate}$ and ${false\;path\;rate}$. ${detect\;rate}$ is the the ratio of detected attack paths to all attack paths. ${False\;path\;rate}$ is the rate of reporting wrong paths as attack path.
-The calculation method is shown in \eqref{rc}, \eqref{rs}.
+\textbf{UNB ISCX IDS 2012 dataset.} There are 7 days of network traffic in the dataset, including 4 multi-step attack scenarios.
+Since all attacks in this dataset can be alerted, we select the network traffic on the third day.
+This traffic includes attack traffic and normal activity traffic.
+The attacker first sends a malicious email to all the users in the network with the Meterpreter reverse shell attachment, then \textit{192.168.1.105} (user5) is compromised and communicates with the attacker and scans subnet \textit{192.168.1.0/24} and \textit{192.168.2.0/24} according to the attacker's command.
+User5 successfully attacks \textit{192.168.2.112} (user12) and connects it back to the attacker's machine.
+User12 then scans the subnet \textit{192.168.5.0/24}, and finally attacks the target server \textit{192.168.5.123} through SQL injection.

+\textbf{NDSec dataset.} We use the NDSec dataset to show that MAAC still has the ability to mine attack fragments from incomplete alerts.
+This dataset contains three types of multi-step attacks: Bring-Your-Own-Device, Watering-hole, and Botnet.
+We use the Botnet scenario to evaluate MAAC.
+Based on \textit{CVE-2015-2509}, \textit{CVE-2015-5122} and \textit{XSS} vulnerability, the attacker uses \textit{Citadel} botnet malware to infect three hosts.
+These three bot hosts communicate with the C\&C through HTTP, and the master instructs the bots to execute the attack payload.
+Bots use SYN to launch DDoS attacks on external destination IP.
+Two of the bots stole local configuration files and transfer them to an external FTP server.